 Pine Straw Bales For Landscaping: Uses & Benefits

-Using pine straw mulch has multiple benefits for your soil & landscape.
+Using pine straw bales as mulch has multiple benefits for your soil & landscape.
 Pine straw is completely natural & sustainable, if applied correctly will improve your soil, by conserving soil moisture, keeping weeds at bay, & protecting your soil from strong rain & wind.
 Pine Trees drop there needles (or straw) naturally, and by utilizing this resource & repurposing them, you can keep your soil protected & healthy in a natural, beautiful way.
 So what are some of the benefits of using Pine Straw as mulch?

 Easy to Maintain

 -Generally speaking pine straw does not wash out as easily as other mulch options.
 Especially after some time, pine straw will settle down & break down slowly needing less attention.